An application programming interface (API) is a way for one piece of software to use the functions of another piece of software.

 Copy article link

 An application programming interface (API) is a set of rules that enables a software program to transmit data to another software program.
-APIs enable developers to avoid redundant work; instead of building and rebuilding application functions that already exist, developers can incorporate existing ones into their new applications by formatting requests as the API requires.

 An API is an "interface," meaning a way for one thing to interact with another.
 As a real-world example, an ATM has an interface — a screen and several buttons — allowing customers to interact with their bank and request services, like getting cash.
 Similarly, an API is how one piece of software interacts with another program to obtain needed services.